qu3vipon/python-ddd/README.md

             return cls(value=value)
 ```

-If you define the `__composite_values_()` method, sqlalchemy separates the objects and puts them in the columns when you save the data.
+If you define the `__composite_values_()` method, sqlalchemy separates the object and puts them in the columns when you save the data.

 > NOTE: The , in the return of `__composite_value__()` is not a typo.